HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 It will take 10-20 minutes for the coals to light, depending on wind conditions, how much charcoal is in the chimney, and the type of charcoal being used.

-The charcoal is ready when you see flames licking at the coals in the top of the chimney and gray ash just starting to form (Picture 1).
+The charcoal is ready when you see flames licking at the coals in the top of the chimney and gray ash just starting to form.

-If you wait longer for the top coals to be fully ashed-over, much of the charcoal in the bottom of the chimney will be spent, so go ahead and dump the charcoal into your cooker when it looks like Picture 1.
+If you wait longer for the top coals to be fully ashed-over, much of the charcoal in the bottom of the chimney will be spent, so go ahead and dump the charcoal into your cooker when it looks as shown in the photo above.

 Wearing heat-resistant gloves, pick up the chimney and pour the hot coals into the charcoal chamber.
 Spread the coals evenly over the grate using tongs.